typsy-dev/documentation/README.md

 ## Typsy LMS API
 Typsy provides an API that can be used to enable custom integration with LMS based solutions.
 The API returns JSON objects.

-This approach is typically more complex than using the ‘Typsy Web Player’ (which provides a simple solution for embedding a Typsy lesson via an iFrame).
+This approach is typically more complex than using 'LTI' or the 'Typsy Web Player' (which provides a simple solution for embedding a Typsy lesson via an iFrame).
 It also has potential for a higher maintenance overhead as, should there be any changes to the structure of the video player, updates will be be required within your LMS.

+Typsy will only approve this approach in exceptional circumstances.

-We always suggest using the Typsy Web Player over the API.
+**We always suggest using LTI over the API**.

 ![Image of Typsy Player embedded using API](https://typsy.blob.core.windows.net/images/integrations/typsy-web-player-api.png)